Actifio/restapisamples/README.md

 # Goal

-To show some REST API examples.
+To show some REST API examples for the Appliance API.
 Each example shows a udsinfo or udstask command and then shows the REST equivalent.
 All examples are working examples, tested and confirmed.

 ### Table of Contents
 **[JQ JSON Parser](#jq-json-parser)**<br>